 - Find out who you should contact if you have a question or problem

-- Read and understand any legal document or contract you are required to sign either online or offline
+- Read and understand any legal briefs or contract you are required to sign either online or offline

 - Consider paying by credit card, in case of a problem, you can always dispute the charge made to the card